cloudmesh-community/hid-sp18-417/project-code/gcloud/readme.md

 gcloud container clusters delete [CLUSTER_NAME]
 ```

-It is worth noting that if a webservice replicas are defined during depoyment then deleting a pod will automatically generate a new one.
+It is worth noting that if a webservice replicas are defined during deployment then deleting a pod will automatically generate a new one.

 VIDEO DEMONSTRATIONS: